jhurray/JHPullToRefreshKit/README.md

 // important to only add subviews in this manner
 // call in subclass to setup refresh control -(void)addSubviewToRefreshAnimationView:(UIView *)subview;

+// sets the animation delay
+// override in subclass +(NSTimeInterval)animationDelay;

 //getters
 @property (atomic, readonly, getter=isRefreshing) BOOL refreshing;